gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 Overview
 --------------------------------------------
 * Name: LED Display
-* Description: A program to display a LED pattern's on a PIC12F675 and five LEDs.
+* Description: A program to display various LED lighting modes on a PIC12F675 and five LEDs.
 * Author: Gavin Lyons.

 Table of contents